hernanrazo/loan_predictor_demo/README.md

 Description
 ---
 A python program that predicts whether or not a loan applicant will get approved.
 Data includes gender, marital status, income, education level, and many more criteria.
 This program takes this information and makes a prediction as to whether or the applicant is eligible for a loan.
 This problem is part of the Loan Prediction Practive Problem at the Analytics Vidhya website.

+This model uses supervised learning where the

 Analysis
 ---